forxtu/Front-end-notes/JS/objects.md

 console.log(den.greet()); // Den M
 ```

-## defineProperty()
+## Define property
-Allows to set and defind properties for the object
+Allows to set and define properties for the object

+`Object.defineProperty(obj, prop, descriptor)`

+**Parameters**
+- obj - The object on which to define the property.
+- prop - The name of the property to be defined or modified.
+- descriptor - The descriptor for the property being defined or modified.

+**Return value**
+- The object that was passed to the function.
 ```js
 var account = {
     cash: 12000,